 Not every insurance company in France deals with immigrants and ex-pats on a regular basis.
-If an insurance company doesn’t have much experience in this, they’re probably not going to be able to tell you exactly what documents they need, which usually means that you will end up spending loads of money getting documents translated into French, only to find out that you only needed a single piece of paper.
+If an insurance company doesn’t have much experience in this, they’re probably not going to be able to tell you exactly what documents they need.
+This usually means that you will end up spending loads of money getting documents translated into French, only to find out that you only needed a single piece of paper.

 What if I Have a Gap in my Insurance History?

 If you happen to have gaps in your insurance history, it can play a huge role in the amount of discount you can receive on your premium.
 It makes sense when you think about it.
 Insurance policies are basically memberships to a club that will take care of your car or house if something goes wrong.
 The longer you’re a member of the club without an incident, the cheaper your membership becomes.
-It’s understandable that there might be periods of your life where you are without an insurance policy, but these gaps can have an effect on potential discounts from a French insurer.
+It’s understandable that there might be periods of your life where you are without an insurance policy.
+However, these gaps can have an effect on potential discounts from a French insurer.

-As a rule of thumb, if you have a gap of more than 3 months, it will limit your options a bit; more than 6 months is considered a ‘discount death sentence.’
-It doesn’t mean you won’t get insurance; it will just mean that your premium will be a bit more like it would if you’ve never had insurance in the first place.
+As a rule of thumb, if you have a gap of more than 3 months, it will limit your options a bit.
+More than 6 months is considered a ‘discount death sentence.’
+It doesn’t mean you won’t get insurance.
+It will just mean that your premium will be a bit more like it would if you’ve never had insurance in the first place.

 How Far Back Does My History Need to Go?